 When you look at his physique there is nothing all that special.
-In fact as a child he diagnosed with growth hormone deficiency, which stunted his growth significantly.
+In fact, as a child, he had growth hormone deficiency, which stunted his growth significantly.
 But even this major setbacks didn’t stop the Pulga Atomica (Atomic Flea), as he is affectionately known by his fans, from becoming the best player in the world.

-So let’s take a closer look at Lionel Messi and how he approaches the game of soccer to brings some of these attributes into you game.
+So let’s take a closer look at Lionel Messi and how he approaches the game of soccer to bring some of these attributes into you game.

 How To Play Soccer Like Messi

-Messi’s major strength is his ball handling skills.
+Messi’s major strength lies in his ball handling skills.
 When Messi dribbles the ball it’s like it is attached to his feet.
-He can run at full speed, keep full control of the ball and change direction or pace at any moment to out maneuver his opponents.
+He can run at full speed, keep full control of the ball and change direction or pace at any moment to out manoeuvre his opponents.

-To play like Messi you need to learn how to dribble and maneuver like Messi.
+To play like Messi you need to learn how to dribble and manoeuvre like Messi.
 These tips will help you become a great ball handler.

 Keep The Ball Close To Your Feet